Ragnar Nathanaelsson

-Ragnar Ágúst Nathanaelsson (born 27 August 1991) is an Icelandic basketball player who plays for Hamar of the Icelandic 1. deild karla.
+Ragnar Ágúst Nathanaelsson (born 27 August 1991) is an Icelandic basketball player who plays for Álftanes.
 He participated at EuroBasket 2015 as a member of the Icelandic national team.
 He is a two time Úrvalsdeild Domestic All-First team selection and won the Icelandic Basketball Cup in 2022.
+Ragnar is the tallest living man in Iceland.

 Playing career

 Club career

 Ragnar started his senior career with Hamar at the age of fifteen and at the age of sixteen he was already 216 cm tall.
 At the age of nineteen, Ragnar was 218 cm tall and had broken into Hamar's starting lineup.

 He played for Þór Þorlákshöfn during the 2013–2014 season where he was named to the Úrvalsdeild Domestic All-First team.
 He joined Sundsvall Dragons prior the 2014–15 Basketligan season before returning to Þór Þorlákshöfn in 2015.
 He helped Þór to the Icelandic Basketball Cup finals where it lost to KR.
 After the 2015–2016 season he was once again named to the Úrvalsdeild Domestic All-First team.

 In 2016, Ragnar had a tryout with the Dallas Mavericks.

 On 25 August 2016 Ragnar signed with Cáceres Ciudad del Baloncesto of the LEB Oro.
 On 13 January 2017 he left Cáceres and joined Arcos Albacete Basket of the Spanish LEB Plata.

 On 6 July 2017 Ragnar signed with Njarðvík.
 He averaged 7.5 points, 7.7 rebounds and 1.5 blocks per game during the regular season, helping Njarðvík to a 5th place finish.
 He upped his averages to 12.0 points and 10.3 rebounds during the playoffs but was unable to prevent Njarðvík from being swept during its first round series against KR.
 He left Njarðvík at the end of the season.

 On 28 April 2018 Ragnar signed with Valur.
 In 22 games for Valur, Ragnar averaged 10.3 points, 9.4 rebounds and 1.2 blocks per game while shooting 57.6% from the field.
 During his second season with the team, he averaged 6.5 points and 5.0 rebounds.
 In May 2020, he was released by the club following the hiring of Finnur Freyr Stefánsson as head coach.